musikele/blog-eleventy/_posts/2026-04-20-ngnix-proxy-manager-docker-and-more.md

 so, when a request hits the server, it gets to ...

-## Ngnix Proxy Manager
+## NGINX Proxy Manager

 Have you ever had the problem of multiple domains hitting the same server?
-For example, `site1.com` should target `site1/app` and `site2.com` should hit `site2/app` ? ngnix proxy manager does exactly that.
+For example, `site1.com` should target `site1/app` and `site2.com` should hit `site2/app` ?
+NGINX proxy manager does exactly that.
 That's what is usually referred to as a Reverse Proxy.
 With the bonus of managing let's encypt renawals, and much more for you!

-I have just copied this docker-compose in ngnix-proxy-manager folder, started it, and docker did the rest for me:
+I have just copied this docker-compose in nginx-proxy-manager folder, started it, and docker did the rest for me:

 ```plain
 services: